Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Now, add this script onto the “flashlightoverlay” and reference the battery bars image from the flashlightoverlay object under the canvas and press play!
+* Now, add this script onto the `FlashlightOverlay` and reference the battery bars image from the FlashlightOverlay object under the canvas and press play!

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%206.png )